zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-03-03-data-platform.markdown

 Keep it light.
 Keep it lean.

-I publish most of our analytics (like Sokrates reports) as **static resources hosted on GitHub Pages**.
-This approach eliminates the need for a backend, databases, and maintenance overhead.
+I publish most analytics, such as Sokrates reports, as **static resources hosted on GitHub Pages**.
+This removes the need for a backend, databases, and most maintenance overhead.

 Check out the [**Architecture Dashboard Examples repository**](https://github.com/zeljkoobrenovic/grounded-architecture-dashboard-examples), which includes: